 - Pat the chicken dry with paper towels then season it with kosher salt and black pepper.
 Dip each chicken piece in flour on both sides then shake off the excess flour.

-- In a large Dutch oven, heat the 2 tbsp of butter and 2 tbsp of oil over medium-high heat until simmering.
+- In a large Dutch oven, heat the 2 tablespoon of butter and 2 tablespoon of oil over medium-high heat until simmering.
 Working in multiple batches, cook the chicken for about 1-2 minutes on each side or until golden brown.
-Transfer the browned chicken to a baking sheet and keep about 2 tbsp of grease in the pot.
+Transfer the browned chicken to a baking sheet and keep about 2 tablespoon of grease in the pot.
 Discard the remaining grease.